 Instead, Acorns checks your goals and invests your money the best way they feel will help meet them.

 While you’ll still see gains here, the fun is taken out of it by missing out on choosing what to invest in.
 It can be beneficial if you don’t want to decide where you’re money goes.

-Still, we highly recommend Stash or Sofi for beginners who want to build their financial knowledge, which is key to good long-term investments.
+Still, we highly recommend Stash or Sofi and the best stock investment apps for beginners who want to build their financial knowledge, which is key to good long-term investments.